mauricioklein/mauricioklein.github.io/_posts/2016-08-06-what-is-new-in-ruby-2-4-0.md

 ## _to_time_ now preserves timezone

 In older Ruby versions, when asking for _to_time_ in _Time_ and _DateTime_ objects, the timezone were lost.
-Ruby 2.4.0 incorporates a bugfix fixing this behavior.
+Ruby 2.4.0 incorporates a bug fix fixing this behaviour.
 Check it out:

 {% highlight ruby %}
 2.4.0-preview1 :041 > offset = 3.0 / 24 # Timezone: +03:00